World traveler Clown Tom Bolton

 Jodhpur city guides

 This was the entrance to a museum or palace I don’t remember exactly.
 What I do remember are the 2 boys who insisted that they should be my guide to the old city.
 Such touts where not so annoying as in other countries but in principle I avoid them unless necessary.
 In most places it is like a creative way to beg.
 Most often they don’t speak much English or actually know much of interest about a place.
 Where they can be useful is to find things that are hard to find since in many countries maps are rather poor and streets often have no names.
 I did have an interesting conversation with these kids however.
-Their English was good and I think I made them laugh so the disappointment of not getting a customer was not so bad.
+Their English was good and I think I made them laugh so it was OK between us.
+In mid 2018 I got a email from India claiming to be from one of these boys.
+He wrote that they were not touts at all – they just liked practicing their English.
+I have to give them the benefit of the doubt – but say that I had many such experiences and the people nearly always turned out to want money one way or another.
+Even some adults who said one should not encourage kids who do such things – also assuming they try it for money.

 Brahman blue houses, green door & shutters